patkub/rmc1891-site/README.md

 ### Start the development server

-This command serves the app at http://127.0.0.1:8081 and provides basic URL routing for it:
+This command serves the app at http://127.0.0.1:3000 using Browsersync:

 ```sh
 yarn run serve:local
 ```

-This command serves the production, minified version of the app at http://127.0.0.1:8080:
+This command serves the production, minified version of the app using Browsersync at http://127.0.0.1:3000:

 ```sh
 yarn run serve:build